Commander’s Private Log

 73rd Magesterium, Rigellus, Quartum 8

 It is with great relief that the Arkon has cleared the transit point.
 Up until passing through the interspace portal, the chance of discovery and destruction was ever on my heart and mind.
-The Archon is classed as a cargo ship, but unlike most other cargo ships of the Imperium, the Archon has a very contraband, and very precious cargo: 120 followers of The Herdsman.
+The Arkon is classed as a cargo ship, but unlike most other cargo ships of the Imperium, the Arkon has a very contraband, and very precious cargo: 120 followers of The Herdsman.
 Discovery would have meant death for us all, but now we are safe beyond the reach of the Imperium’s enforcers.
 My first mate has laid in the new course, the course given to us by the Pneumos through the Prophet of The Herdsman so many magesteria ago.
 We will follow our officially registered course for a quartum before engaging the change in direction.
 Oh, to be sure, there are Imperium spies among my crew.
-They do not yet know what “cargo” the Archon carries, but as soon as we embark on our designated path, my brothers and sisters, for I too, am a follower of The Herdsman, will be released from their confinement.
+They do not yet know what “cargo” the Arkon carries, but as soon as we embark on our designated path, my brothers and sisters, for I too, am a follower of The Herdsman, will be released from their confinement.
 I have set up precautions to intercept any messages the spies attempt to send back, although for now, I am allowing their reports to go through.
-The 9rchon is not the only ship fleeing the Imperium’s decree of death to all The Herdsman”s followers.
+The Arkon is not the only ship fleeing the Imperium’s decree of death to all The Herdsman”s followers.
 We have scattered in all directions and with the Jothavah’s blessing, may we all find safe harbor.

 Commander’s Private Log

 92nd Magesterium, Cintrus, Quartum 2